Alexis (singer)

-Alexis (born 2 December 1968) is a German pop and gala singer.
+Alexis (born 2 December 1960) is a German pop and gala singer.
 She is mainly known for participating in the German "Rudi Carrell Show" (a show similar to "Star Search" or "Pop Idol") in 1989, singing Whitney Houston's song "One Moment In Time" (which brought her a major record deal with Sony Records).
 She later sang the female lead role on the German Top 10 album "Tabaluga & Lilli" (a conceptual pop record for children, concerning Tabaluga) and later toured Germany with the musical "Tabaluga & Lilli".

 Biography

-Alexis studied at the renowned German "Stage School of Dance and Drama" from 1986 – 1989.
+Alexis studied at the German "Stage School of Dance and Drama" from 1986 – 1989.

-As a young teenager she released her first single, called "Do You Really Want Me," which was produced by Dieter Bohlen's co-producer Luis Rodriguez (Modern Talking, C. C. Catch) and turned into a small club hit in Germany in 1986.
-A second single followed one year later, but wasn't as successful as her first single.
+As a teenager she released her first single, called "Do You Really Want Me," which was produced by Dieter Bohlen's co-producer Luis Rodriguez (Modern Talking, C. C. Catch) and turned into a small club hit in Germany in 1986.
+A second less successful single followed one year later.

 On 21 January 1989, Alexis performed her rendition of Whitney Houston's "One Moment In Time" on the German Rudi Carrell TV show (which had 24 million viewers that night).
 The "Rudi Carrell Show" was similar to concepts such as "Star Search" or "Pop Idol" and people who performed on that show gained a lot of media attention.

 Alexis received offers for a record deal from basically all German record labels, including Sony Records, BMG, Polydor, etc. Alexis chose an exclusive deal with CBS Records (which is a division of Sony Records these days) and began working on her first solo album.

 Her first album, simply entitled "Alexis" was released in early 1990.
 It was produced by Harold Faltermeyer (who wrote the soundtrack for the blockbuster movie "Beverly Hills Cop"), and Gunter Mende & Candy Derouge (who have written songs for Celine Dion and Lory Bianco).
 Among the songwriters were the German duo Klarmann/Weber (who have already written songs performed by La Toya Jackson or Chaka Khan).

 Alexis promoted her debut album on more than 20 prime-time TV shows and she was nominated for the German award "Goldene Europa."
 Another single, produced by Ralf-René Maué (Samantha Fox) followed in autumn 1990.
 This, however, was the end of Alexis's collaboration with CBS Records due Sony Records taking over the company in Germany.